 Retinal processing of visual information follows a well-known structure7, 12: First, photoreceptors transform light from the outside world into electrical activity.
 They then send this information to bipolar cells, and bipolar cells send this information to retinal ganglion cells (RGCs).
-These RGCs are the visual inputs to the brain, and send projections to the thalamus through the optic nerve.
-7, 9, 14 RGCs already pre-process the information they receive from photoreceptors, by having center-surround receptive fields.
-These receptive fields are circular and separated into two different regions, an excitatory center and an inhibitory surround.
+These RGCs are the visual inputs to the cortex and send projections to the thalamus through the optic nerve.
+A lot of work has characterized how these RGCs respond to visual stimuli7, 9, 14.
+RGCs are separated into two different pathways (ON and OFF), and each neuron within a pathway processes a small region of visual space - its receptive field.
+Within a pathway, neurons have receptive fields that cover distinct regions of visual space to form a ‘mosaic’ that tiles the entire retina.
+RGCs in the ON and OFF pathways respond most strongly to small light and dark spots, respectively.
+This is because their receptive fields have a center-surround organization: ON RGCs encode light in the center and dark in the surround, and vice-versa for OFF RGCs.

 Early theoretical work has explained how this center-surround organization arises from efficient coding principles, both for achromatic and for color inputs2, 3.
-This early work made many simplifying assumptions to make the problem mathematically tractable.
-Because of their simplicity, such models fail to explain the details of retinal physiology.
+This early work made many simplifying assumptions, such as an infinite number of neurons and linear output responses (i.e. negative firing rates).
+While these assumptions help make the problem mathematically tractable, such models are too simple to explain the details of retinal physiology.
 More recent work has leveraged machine learning to make efficient coding models with more biologically realistic constraints, such as non-linear output responses and a limited number of neurons10, 11, 13.
-These new models explain why RGCs are separated into different subtypes, with neurons within a subtype forming a ‘mosaic’ that tiles the entire retina However, the inputs to RGCs are much more complex than static achromatic images – RGCs receive input images from multiple color channels, which are usually in motion.
-While efficient coding can predict how the retina should process achromatic stimuli, its predictions for color and motion processing – two crucial aspects of natural stimuli – involve strong mathematical constraints y1, 10, 21unknown.
-To close this gap, I will more general modelsexpand the current efficient coding algorithms to replicate how RGCs process color information (Aim 1) and motion (Aim 2).
-I will collaborate with Greg Field from UCLA to make use of 10, 11his expertise in retinal physiology for our efficient coding models.
+These new models explain why RGCs are separated into different subtypes, with neurons within a subtype forming a mosaic.
+However, the inputs to RGCs are much more complex than static achromatic images – RGCs receive input images from multiple color channels, and visual scenes are usually in motion.
+While efficient coding can predict how the retina should process achromatic stimuli, its predictions for color and motion processing – two crucial aspects of natural stimuli – involve strong mathematical constraints which are difficult to relate to retinal physiology1, 10, 21.
+To close this gap, I will use more general efficient coding models to explain how RGCs process color information (Aim 1) and motion (Aim 2).
+I will take advantage of the established collaboration between my supervisor and Dr. Greg Field from UCLA in studying how efficient coding models relate to experimental data10, 11.
 This collaboration also opens the possibility to test the predictions of our model against new experimental data.

 Aim 1: Expand efficient coding models to encompass chromatic information